-- Satisfactory performance on the Graduate Record Examination, General Test, unless the student has completed 15 or more units of upper-division history at CSU-Stanislaus.
+- Two letters of recommendation unless the student has completed 15 or more units of upper-division history at CSU Stanislaus.

 - Students may be admitted on a provisional basis if they have both an overall GPA and a history GPA between 2.9 and 3.0.
 These students may take up to 9 units of 4000-level coursework (not including Senior Seminar), with extra graduate-level work, which may count for graduate credit if they are subsequently admitted to Conditional Classified Status.

 - Provisional status students must, within 2 academic years of admission to provisional status, meet the minimum requirements for admission to conditional classified status or be discontinued from the program.
 Coursework taken under provisional status which is counted toward the MA will fall under the 7-year maximum for completion of the degree.

 Note: Secondary School Teachers Concentration M.A. additionally requires a valid California secondary teaching credential.

 Completion of 30 units total, including four (4) Graduate Seminars, one of which must be HIST 5930:

 HIST 5930 - History of Historical Writing (required of all candidates)

 HIST 5980 - Individual Study (up to 6 units) and HIST 5990 - Thesis (3-6 units, optional) may be taken in addition to the four required seminars to fulfill the required 30 units of course work

 - All students are admitted as "conditionally classified."